Slow Cooker Turkey with Gravy, Candied Sweet Potatoes, & Green Peas brings the flavors of Thanksgiving together in one easy, comforting meal!

 This recipe is one of our favorites.
 Thanksgiving is my second favorite holiday, which says a lot because I LOVE celebrating the holidays.
 If it had my favorite stuffing with it, this would be a meal I could eat every day for the rest of my life!
-The turkey is moist, and flavorful with a rich and creamy gravy on top.
-The candied sweet potatoes make we want to start Christmas shopping!
+The turkey is moist and flavorful with a rich and creamy gravy on top.
+The candied sweet potatoes make us want to start Christmas shopping!

 Ingredients